When indexing a music Library, if BluOS encounters an .M3U playlist or iTunes.XML file, it opens the playlist file and validates the file path.

 When you relocate the entire music folder containing the playlist or if the OS assigns a different drive letter, the playlist pathnames are not affected.

 BluOS recognizes only relative path .M3U files.
-When BluOS encounters absolute path .M3U files, it rejects the playlist import.
+BluOS rejects the playlist import when it encounters absolute path .M3U files.

 To change the absolute path to a relative path, manually edit the .M3U playlist in a text editor to remove the absolute part of the path. (replace the folder path with .\)